-Both functional and OOP have their own use cases and both of them seem to provide powerful solutions to complex programming problems.
+Both Functional and OOP have their own use cases and both of them seem to provide powerful solutions to complex programming problems.
 Of course, each in its own way!
 Both of these paradigms can be used to understand the differences that lie in between them and also find out where they would fit appropriately as well.

 Also, make sure to check out the Functional Programming vs OOP video on our YouTube channel:

 Functional programming is one of the famous programming paradigms that is seeing a lot of popularity among developers recently.
 The main intent of functional programming is to avoid changing states and working with mutable data.
-It is completely concerned with attaining the output of a function when passed certain inputs.
+It is completely concerned with attaining the output of a function when given certain inputs.